 Contrary to expectations, rural residents from various economic backgrounds have real concerns regarding high-speed Internet.
 Studies suggest that 20% of those whose household income stands at $30,000 per annum say that they have an issue with access to the Internet.
 The figures stand at 23% for those with an annual income of $75,000.
 The same concerns are also found amongst residents with varied economic backgrounds.

 The reality underscores the need for Internet Service Providers to increase their investment in these remote areas.
-Nomad Internet attempts to make a difference by providing unlimited high-speed Internet for rural areas.
+Nomad Internet attempts to make a difference by providing reliable high-speed Internet for rural areas.

 Rural Internet costs are low.